ReiGnboW86/breakbot/README.md

 Changing formatting of longer times (over 60 minutes) to show HH:MM:SS remaining instead of just MM:SS

-Help command to display how to use the bot (other than github information)
+Help command to display how to use the bot (other than github information) (IMPLEMENTED)

 Persistent data storage for sessions (not sure we need this)